-• Is the Applicant a political subdivision of the State of California? ()Yes ()No Citation: • Does the Applicant have legal authority to enter into a funding agreement with the State of California? ()Yes ()No Citation: • What steps are required by law for the Applicant to contract with the State?
-Citation: • What is the statutory authority under which the Applicant may obtain funds for the purpose, amount, and duration requested?
-Citation: • What is the statutory authority under which the Applicant was formed and is authorized to operate?
-Citation: Challott. • Is the Applicant required to hold an election before entering into a funding contract with the State? ()Yes ()No Citation:
+- Is the Applicant a political subdivision of the State of California? ()Yes ()No Citation: - Does the Applicant have legal authority to enter into a funding agreement with the State of California? ()Yes ()No Citation: - What steps are required by law for the Applicant to contract with the State?

+Citation:

+- What is the statutory authority under which the Applicant may obtain funds for the purpose, amount, and duration requested?
+Citation: - What is the statutory authority under which the Applicant was formed and is authorized to • operate?
+Citation:

+Is the Applicant required to hold an election before entering into a funding contract with • the State? ()Yes ()No Citation:

+• Will a funding agreement between the Applicant an d the State be e subject to review and approval by other governmental agencies? ()Yes ()No Identify all such agencies:

+Citation:

-approval by other governmental agencies? ? ()Yes ()No Identify all such agencies: Citation: rescribe any pending litigation that impacts the financial condition of the Applicant or the peration of flood management facilities.
-If none is pending, so state.
-Does the Applicant have legal authority ar nd jurisdiction to implement a flood control lecisions at the Project site and in the protected area? ()Yes ()No
+- Describe any pending litigation that impacts the financial condition of the Applicant or the operation of flood management facilities.
+If none is pending, so state. - Does the Applicant have legal authority and jurisdiction to implement a flood control • program and the authority to make land use decisions at the Project site and in the protected ()Yes area? ()No Citation: